sitalab/beaconRegistry/README.md

 - Range for beacons in the proximity of your device.
 - Show beacons that match the registry and others that may not already be included.
 All beacons that show up when the app ranges will be saved to the beacon detection logs.
-- Tapping on a beacons that is registered in the registry will get details about this beacon.
+- Show temporary beacon detection report by tapping on the View Activity button.
-- Post the beacon detection report to the registry when the device is no longer in proximity of the beacons.
+- Post the beacon detection report to the registry when the Provide Feedback button is tapped.

 How can I use this code in my project?
 ============